 Away from the busy streets of Lavington is this quaint Italian restaurant that has gained a loving reputation for itself over the years.
 La Salumeria’s simple yet flavoursome dishes are made with love and their vegetarian options are on par with their meat dishes (sometimes even better).

-Mayura is the first theme based restaurant in Kenya, with options of indoor or outdoor seating to cater to any taste.
+Mayura has options of indoor or outdoor seating to cater to any taste.
 The menu is traditional classic with modern fusion which will tantalize your taste buds.
-Master chefs have been brought from India to ensure true authentic Indian flavor.
+Master chefs have been brought from India to ensure true authentic Indian flavour.
 From hello to goodbye they maintain the highest standards of quality service.

 If a cup of coffee or fresh juice in a gorgeous forest garden is the way you’d like to start your meal then the adorable, rustic Tin Roof Cafe is perfect.
 Choose from soups, well-crafted sandwiches with freshly baked bread (not the cheap, uncreative stuff) and a visually stunning salad buffet with crunchy, creative offerings.